 ▪ Fresh fruit: bananas, berries, apples, limes and lemons

-▪ Fresh vegetables: spinach, avocado, tomatoes, carrots, sweet potatoes, courgettes (zucchini)
+▪ Fresh vegetables: spinach, kale, avocado, tomatoes, carrots, sweet potatoes, courgettes (zucchini)

 ▪ Gluten free flours: brown rice, quinoa, buckwheat, ground almond, ground flaxseed